anonyco/FastestSmallestTextEncoderDecoder/README.md

 git clone https://github.com/anonyco/FastestSmallestTextEncoderDecoder.git; cd FastestSmallestTextEncoderDecoder; npm run install-dev
 ```

+Emphasize the `npm run install-dev` which downloads `closure-compiler.jar` into the repository for minifying the files.

-Now that it is cloned, edit the files as you see fit.
+Now that the repository is cloned, edit the files as you see fit.
 Now that the files have been edited, run the following in order to build the project.

 ```Bash
 npm run build